-- 5 No, we have not sentenced any relevant records - 70.
-Is there further advice that your agency would like from the National Archives of Australia related to creating and managing records relevant to incidents and allegations of child sexual abuse? - 1 Yes [Please briefly describe this advice:] - 2 No
+5 No, we have not sentenced any relevant records

+- 69. Is there further advice that your agency would like from the National Archives of Australia related to creating and managing records relevant to incidents and allegations of child sexual abuse? - 1 Yes [Please describe briefly this advice:] - 2 No

-J. Impact of Machinery of Government change
+J. Impact of machinery of government change

-The purpose of this section is to collect information how changes in machinery of Government affects your agency's information management practices.
+The purpose of this section is to collect information how changes in machinery of government affects your agency's information management practices.

-- 71. Was your agency affected by machinery of government change between 1 January 2021 and 30 June 2022?
-[Please select all that apply] - 1 Yes, gained a function(s) - 2 Yes, lost a function(s) - 3 No [Please go to Question 73] - 72.
-What were the main information management issues or challenges for your agency from machinery of government changes between 1 January 2021 and 30 June 2022?
-[Please select all that apply] - 1 Large volumes of physical information assets to move - 2 Large volumes of digital information assets to move - 3 Physical information assets moving to a digital environment - 4 Complex digital information assets to move (e.g. migration of a significant database or datasets) - Need to develop specific supporting technologies to accommodate transfer of business information (e.g. Application Programming Interface or API) - 6 Difficulties surrounding security and or privacy concerns - 7 Difficulties negotiating with the transferring or receiving agency - 8 Insufficient internal human resources with appropriate skills - 9 Significant system development or modifications required - 10 Lack of understanding and/or visibility of what information was affected by the change - 11 Negative impact of existing resourcing or funding - 12 Negative impact on implementing actions of the Building Trust in the Public Record policy - 13 No significant impact - 14 Other [Please specify]
+- 70. Was your agency affected by machinery of government change between 1 January 2021 and up to 11 November 2022?
+Note: the date of reporting has been extended for question 70 and 71 to include current impacts of changes made by Administrative Arrangements Order 23 June 2022 which came into effect on 1 July 2022.
+[Please select all that apply] - 1 Yes, gained a function(s) - 2 Yes, lost a function(s) - 3 Yes, became part of a new agency - 4 No [Please go to Question 72] - 71. i.
+What were the main information management issues or challenges for your agency from machinery of government changes between 1 January 2021 and up to 11 November 2022?
+[Please select all that apply] - 1 Large volumes of physical information assets to move - 2 Large volumes of digital information assets to move - 3 Physical information assets moving to a digital environment - 4 Complex digital information assets to move (for example, migration of a significant database or datasets) - Need to develop specific supporting technologies to accommodate transfer of business information (for example, Application Programming Interface or API) - 6 Difficulties surrounding security and or privacy concerns - 7 Difficulties negotiating with the transferring or receiving agency - 8 Insufficient internal human resources with appropriate skills - 9 Significant system development or modifications required - 10 Lack of understanding and/or visibility of what information was affected by the change - 11 Negative impact of existing resourcing or funding - 12 Negative impact on implementing actions of the Building Trust in the Public Record policy - 13 No significant impact - 14 Other [Please specify] - ii.
+Please briefly elaborate on any of your responses above if you have further information to provide.